Deleted content in YouTube Analytics

 Although you can’t see information about deleted items in Analytics, data from deleted items will still be counted in aggregate stats and totals.

-When you add up the numbers in the tables in YouTube Analytics, they might not match the aggregate number for that date range if the range includes data about a deleted video, channel, or playlist.
-The aggregate numbers in Analytics include the metrics associated with deleted content, but Analytics will not show which videos, playlists, or channels contributed to that number or how much.
-To get an accurate number, please use the totals in YouTube Analytics.
+When you add up the numbers in the tables in YouTube Analytics, they might not match the aggregate number for that date range if it includes data about a deleted video, channel, or playlist.
+The aggregate numbers in Analytics include the metrics associated with deleted content.
+Analytics will not show which videos, playlists, or channels added to that number or how much.
+To get an accurate number, use the totals in YouTube Analytics.